usaarhat/wwc/resources/completed-notebooks/pywarmup-session2.md

 Tuple-ware
 ====

-Unlike the other basic data container, `tuple` is a special breed.
+Unlike the other basic data container types, `tuple` is a special breed.
 In other contains, it is possible to append a new item to a list, add to a set and expand a dictionary, e.g.

 ```python
 list1 = [6,1,2,7,3,4,2,6,3]